-The KCU Update in Medicine is designed to address common conditions and clinical updates.
+The KCU Update in Medicine addresses common conditions and clinical updates.
 Topics focus on specific practice issues and disease states relative to primary care physicians.
-Chronic conditions affecting large portions of patient populations will be reviewed.

 Global Learning Objectives